Prizes, Awards, and Scholarships

 The prize, established by his colleagues as an expression of their affection and regard, consists of a $100 First Prize, and, when especially merited, a $50 Second Prize, awarded each spring at commencement for the best short story (or stories) submitted by an undergraduate student at the college during the preceding academic year.
 The maximum length is 3,000 words.

 Additional Department Awards:

 Minnie P. Olive Award

 The Minnie P. Olive Award is presented to the graduating senior who has demonstrated the most outstanding academic excellence in English.
 The Minnie P. Olive Scholar will receive an award of $100.00.
-The award is presented at the English Department picnic in May.

 The English Department Academic Achievement Award

 Each year, the English Department faculty as a whole meets to consider the academic records of our graduating seniors.
 Reviewing the scholarly accomplishments of the seniors with the most outstanding GPAs, the faculty chooses one student whose scholarly performance stands out from the crowd, considering not only the quantified GPAs but also more intangible issues of intellectual originality, austerity, and professional potential.
 Winners' names are permanently displayed in Milne Library.
 The award winners in this category attend a banquet celebrating the achievements of scholars from other departments as well as English.